decentralized-identity/element/README.md

 );

-// Generate Sidetree Create payload const createPayload = await element.op.getCreatePayload(didDocumentModel, primaryKey);
+// Generate Sidetree Create payload const createPayload = element.op.getCreatePayload(didDocumentModel, primaryKey);

 // Create the Sidetree transaction.
 // This can potentially take a few minutes if you're not on a local network